-The video depicts the reprogramming of magnetic orientation (if it occurs slowly) or the flipping of poles (if instant).
+There was a video here that depicted the reprogramming of magnetic orientation (if it occurs slowly) or the flipping of poles (if instant). !!

 The best way to approach the idea that Earth’s poles can flip is to think about it extensively first.
 Here are three thought exercises:

 - Hold a magnet in your hand firmly.
 Allow this to be the exterior mass of Earth.
 Now without moving your hand get the poles to flip.
 How can it be done?